strangeman/strangeman.github.io/_posts/2023-11-09-prefect-cloud-deployment.md

 ## Description of Deployment Infrastructure

 To keep things simple, we decided to skip storage blocks and store all Flows directly in the Docker image of the agent.
-This image is also used for continuous integration (CI):
+This image is also used for CI:

 ```Dockerfile
 # change to exact version if needed, e.g. 2.8.6-python3.10